drewf24/world-airbnb/data-analysis/data-analysis.md

 `price-hat = 115.774 -3.443*(room_typePrivateroom)
 +74.912*(room_typeShared room)`

-Intepreting the intercept:

-Given that the Airbnb has the roomtype of entire house/apt the expected availability, on average, is 115.8 days out of the year.
-In this case, the intercept does have a meaningful interpretation because an Airbnb could be available for 121 days out of 365 per year.
+Given that the Airbnb has the roomtype of entire house/apt the expected median availability, on average, is 115.8 days out of the year.
+In this case, the intercept does have a meaningful interpretation because an Airbnb could be available for 115.8 days out of 365 per year.

-Interpreting the slopes using lm\_avail\_room\_type linear model:
+The availability of the other room types in relation to entire home/apartment is:

-For an Airbnb with roomtype of private room, the average availability is expected, on average, to be 3.4 days less per year than an Airbnb in wth room type of entire house/apt, holding all else constant.
+For an Airbnb with roomtype of private room, the median availability is expected, on average, to be 3.4 days less per year than an Airbnb in wth room type of entire house/apt, holding all else constant.

-For an Airbnb with roomtype of shared room, the average availability is expected, on average, to be 74.9 days more per year than an Airbnb in wth room type of entire house/apt, holding all else constant.
+For an Airbnb with roomtype of shared room, the median availability is expected, on average, to be 74.9 days more per year than an Airbnb in wth room type of entire house/apt, holding all else constant.

-We are now going to add R^2 to our linear model above.
+The R squared of the linear model lm\_avail\_room\_type to evaulaute the variability explained by the model:

 ``` r
 glance(lm_avail_room_type)$r.squared